BBC Television Shakespeare: Behind the scenes

 The Princess of France and her party await the arrival of the King of Navarre.
 The influence of fête galante is evident in everything from the blocking of the characters, to the costumes, to the hairstyles, to the background.

 This is the only play of the series to be set in the eighteenth century.
 Director Elijah Moshinsky took as inspiration the paintings of Jean-Antoine Watteau, especially his use of fête galante in pictures such as L'Embarquement pour Cythère, the music of Wolfgang Amadeus Mozart and the writing of Pierre de Marivaux.
 Of the play, Moshinsky said, "it has the atmosphere of Marivaux – which is rather delicious, and yet full of formalised rules between men and women, sense against sensibility; there's a distinction between enlightenment and feeling.
 I think the atmosphere of Watteau's paintings suits this enormously well and gives it a lightness of touch.
 And also it abstracts it; we don't want anything too realistic because the whole thing is a kind of mathematical equation – four men for four women – and the play is testing certain propositions about love."
 To capture the fête galante style, Moshinsky had lighting technician John Summers use footlights (as opposed to the usual method of ceiling lighting) for the exterior scenes involving the Princess and her ladies.
 He also shot sequences through a very light gauze to create a softness in line and colour.

 For Moshinsky, the central episode of the production is the play-within-the-play in the final scene which is interrupted by the arrival of Marcade with bad news, a moment to which Moshinsky refers as "an astonishing sleight of hand about reality and the reflection of experiencing reality."
 He argues that the audience is so wrapped up in watching the characters watch the pageant that they have forgotten reality.
 The arrival of Marcade with news of the death of the King of France jolts the audience back to reality in the same way it jolts the eight main characters.
 In this sense, Moshinsky sees the play more as about artifice and reality than romantic relationships.
 In rehearsal, the character of Holofernes had a cat, on which he doted, which was designed to make the character more sympathetic.
-But the cat proved too distracting for the performers and crew, and the only cats available were black, which got lost on camera against Holofernes' black coat, so the animal was dismissed.
+But the cat proved too distracting for the performers and crew, and the only cats available were black, which got lost on camera against Holofernes's black coat, so the animal was dismissed.